-This recipe for New Jersey Crumb Coffee Cake makes an incredibly moist cake with a thick, buttery cinnamon crumb topping – just like you find in New Jersey bakeries.
+This Crumb Coffee Cake recipe makes an incredibly moist cake with a buttery cinnamon crumb topping – just like you find in NJ bakeries.

 Growing up in New Jersey, I loved cakes like Entenmann’s Crumb Coffee Cake and Crumb Buns from the local bakery.
 I have a weakness for anything with a crumb topping!

 On Sunday mornings, my parents always had fresh rolls and crumb cake from the bakery.
-The best was when it would still be warm!
+The best was when it was still warm!

 Why This Recipe Works